Cal Poly San Luis Obispo College of Engineering: Civil and Environmental Engineering (CE & ENVE)

 Prior to 1977, there was no Civil Engineering Department.
 The Transportation Engineering Department offered civil engineering courses as well as courses in transportation engineering.
 The Environmental Engineering Department began in 1969, but when Warren Baker was hired as president of the university, in 1979, he combined the Environmental Engineering and Transportation Engineering departments into the Civil & Environmental Engineering Department.

 The Civil and Environmental Engineering Department also includes the 2008, 2009, 2010 Robert Ridgway Award-winning Society of Civil Engineers (student chapter of the American Society of Civil Engineers) and the American Society of Civil Engineers 2010, 2011 and 2012 National Concrete Canoe Competition champions.
 The Society of Environmental Engineers placed 2nd for best chapter in AWMA in 2009.
-The Chi Epsilon Honors Society chapter won the inaugural Chi Epsilon (Pacific District) Cup, and are now ranked as the #1 chapter in California and Hawaii.
+The Chi Epsilon Honors Society chapter won the inaugural Chi Epsilon (Pacific District) Cup, and is now ranked as the #1 chapter in California and Hawaii.

 The Civil Engineering program was ranked by U.S. News & World Reports 2020 "America's Best Colleges" report as 3rd overall (of 11 programs in engineering schools whose highest degree is a Master's).

 Clubs/Organizations Affiliated with the Department: